-Perspective | Actors used to be taboo in documentaries.
-Now they’re doing the heavy lifting.
+Perspective | Actors in documentaries used to be taboo.
+Now they’re the stars.

 Blurring the lines between fact and fiction is nothing new for Smith: He made his filmmaking debut in 1996 with “American Job,” a fictional movie about a young man working a minimum-wage job that was so convincing, many viewers assumed it was a documentary.
 His sophomore effort, “American Movie” (1999), chronicled the real-life exploits of low-budget filmmaker Mark Borchardt; the documentary was so funny and full of you’ve-gotta-be-kidding-me moments that several audiences assumed it was fiction.
 Now, with “Operation Varsity Blues,” Smith says, “it finally made sense to put them together.”

 “Operation Varsity Blues” is part of a trend in documentary filmmaking, a discipline that has historically frowned upon devices like reenactments, dramatizations and other conceits borrowed from narrative fiction.
 As far back as Robert Flaherty’s seminal 1922 film “Nanook of the North” — billed as a candid portrait of the life of an Inuit family in the Arctic Circle and revealed later to contain scenes that were scripted and staged — purity has been used as both an aspirational ideal and a cudgel.
 In 2005, controversy erupted when Robert Houston’s short documentary “Mighty Times: The Children’s March” won an Oscar, despite containing undisclosed reenacted sequences.
-Years before, Errol Morris’s 1988 documentary “The Thin Blue Line” failed to receive an Oscar nomination, despite its groundbreaking use of narrative techniques such as reenactments; stylized, slow-motion insert shots; a moody Philip Glass score; and a noir-esque, whodunit structure.
+Years before, Errol Morris’s 1988 documentary “The Thin Blue Line” didn’t receive an Oscar nomination, despite its groundbreaking use of narrative techniques such as reenactments; stylized, slow-motion insert shots; a moody Philip Glass score; and a noir-esque, whodunit structure.
 In fact it was just those flourishes — seen as revolutionary at the time — that reportedly turned off old-school members of the Academy of Motion Picture Arts and Sciences’ documentary branch.

 Today, such tut-tutting seems as dated as the cheesy, ripped-from-the-headlines TV movies that gave the term “docudrama” a bad name.